Garth and Gill Green

 Map of Garth for maintenence (1)

-The older children at Cawood School act as Guardians of the Garth and Gill Green .
+Children at Cawood School act as Guardians of the Garth and Gill Green .
 They help clear vegetation, pick up litter, paint signage, paint the footbridge and make insect, bird and animal shelters.

 ‘I enjoyed stuffing the bug hotel and taking down the ivy, even though I was a bit scared!’
 Harriet